LiamMurray433/odin-recipes/README.md

 # odin-recipes
 Recipes html/css web project

-This is the html recipes projoct from TOP foundation module.
+This is the html recipes project from TOP foundation module.

 Testing git functions and pushing to repo.